The Love Embrace of the Universe, the Earth (Mexico), Myself, Diego, and Señor Xolotl

 The Love Embrace of the Universe, the Earth (Mexico), Myself, Diego, and Señor Xolotl is a 1949 painting by Frida Kahlo.
-Created in Mexico, the 70cm x 60.5cm painting was painted with oil on Masonite.
+Created in Mexico, the 70 cm x 60.5 cm painting was painted with oil on Masonite.
 It was featured on the reverse of the Series F $500 peso banknote, issued in 2010.

 Themes and symbolism

 The Love Embrace holds many layers of entwining embraces.
 The twofold face of the Universe, the light and dark background of planets and ethereal fog, is holding a murkier Earth (Mexico), whose breasts are lactating.
 The Earth (Mexico), with all her vegetation, is subsequently holding Frida Kahlo.
 Continuing further, Frida is then holding a nude Diego Rivera, whose forehead contains a third eye.
 This work is rich in symbolism, with multiple layers of meaning.
 However, the symbols are not unlike many of Kahlo's other works.
 Many art critics have contended that The Love Embrace portrays several of Frida's life struggles, including but not limited to: womanhood, motherhood and Diego Rivera.